Have you wondered if Knox College is the right school for you? Join us for our Juniors Open House on March 1 ...

 Prior to starting at Washington University, you must:

-Any biology course 300 or above; suggested courses include but are not limited to comparative anatomy, genetics, botany, and ecology.
+Any biology course 300 or above; suggested courses include but are not limited to comparative anatomy, neuroscience, genetics, botany, and ecology.

 BIOL 328 Physiology

 Any course in anthropology, economics, political science, psychology, or sociology

 STAT 200 Introductory Statistics or PSYC 281 Research Methods and Statistics I